There are three categories of courses offered at the University: Departmental Courses, University Courses, and Independent Study Plans.

 Courses may be dropped at any time before the last day of classes.
 Although dropped courses are not recorded on the permanent record (transcript), courses dropped after the second week of the semester will be recorded on the Internal Academic Record for use within the University (e.g., counseling, Committee on Academic Standing considerations, and enrollment analyses).
 Accordingly, students should promptly drop any courses they do not intend to complete.

 Courses may be added online prior to the end of the second week of the semester without fee.
-Starting the third week of classes, courses must be added on a course change form in the Office of the Registrar and a course change fee of $15 will be charged for each course added unless the lateness of the add is attributable directly to University action.
+Starting the third week of classes and continuing through the Grade Option deadline, courses may be added online after securing an instructor override and a course change fee of $15 will be automatically charged for each course added unless the lateness of the add is attributable directly to University action.
 The fee will be charged uniformly and circumstances justifying waiver of the fee are expected to be quite unusual.
 The change of course fee will be added to student accounts and will be subject to University rules governing the payment of these accounts.
 There is no fee for dropping courses.

 Students may change grade options online at any time prior to the end of the fourth week of the semester.
 Changes in grade options are not permitted after the fourth week of the semester.
 Students adding courses after the fourth week with permission of the Committee on Academic Standing do not have a choice of grade option.
 They must take the course on an ABC/NC basis unless the grading is mandatory S/NC or unless they were previously registered for the course with an S/NC grade option